For the most up-to-date information from UCLA Health, please visit our Coronavirus site or call our Patient Hotline at

 Please consult your physician for more information.
-Use hydroxychloroquine only as prescribed.
-Do not take the drug outside your physician’s counsel as a treatment or prevention for COVID-19.
+Do not take the drug outside your physician's counsel as a treatment or prevention for COVID-19.

 Yes.
 We regularly treat patients with infectious diseases and complex illnesses and have rigorous infection-prevention protocols.
 Our infectious disease specialists are highly trained, in continual contact with local, state and federal public health officials and closely monitoring developments.

-All UCLA Health testing locations offer FREE COVID-19 testing with NO COPAY to UCLA Health patients.
-We offer many testing locations throughout the region, including a drive-up testing site.
-Individuals must have an appointment and an order from a primary care physician before coming to one of our facilities.
+UCLA Health offers diagnostic COVID-19 testing for UCLA Health patients in more than 20 locations, including several drive-thru testing sites.
+You must have an appointment and an order from a primary care physician before coming to one of our facilities.
 Please contact your primary care physician if you think you should be tested.
 If you don’t have a primary care physician, please call 310-825-2631.
-If you’re not a UCLA Health patient, LA County has expanded its test capabilities.
-Click here for more.
+If you are not a UCLA Health patient, LA County offers COVID-19 tests in many locations.